dirtsimple/postmark/README.md

 * Some way to mark a split point for excerpt extraction (preferably with link targeting from the excerpt to the break on the target page)
 * Some way of handling images/attachments
-* Link translation from relative file links to absolute URLs'
+* Link translation from relative file links to absolute URLs

 See the full [roadmap/to-do here](https://github.com/dirtsimple/postmark/projects/1).